sramirez/MOAReduction/README.md

 *J. Lu, Y. Yang, G. I. Webb, Incremental discretization for Naive-bayes classifier, in: Proceedings of the Second International Conference on Advanced Data Mining and Applications, ADMA’06, 2006, pp. 223–
 238.*

+### Incremental Discretization Algorithm (IDA)

+Incremental Discretization Algorithm (IDA) approximates quantile-based discretization on the entire data stream encountered to date by maintaining a random sample of the data which is used to calculate the cut points.
+IDA uses the reservoir sampling algorithm to maintain a sample drawn uniformly at random from the entire stream up until the current time.

+*G. I. Webb.
+2014.
+Contrary to Popular Belief Incremental Discretization can be Sound, Computationally Efficient and Extremely Useful for Streaming Data.
+In Proceedings of the 2014 IEEE International Conference on Data Mining (ICDM '14).
+IEEE Computer Society, Washington, DC, USA, 1031-1036.*

 ## Feature Selection: